Creative Workshops in London

 Even if you make a bad one, it still looks like you smashed it.

 And the London School of Mosaic is so passionate about the artform, they run an official degree programme in mosaic-making.
-Of course, if you just want to dip your toe, there are short courses and one-day workshops that’ll give you a solid grounding.
+Of course, if you just want to dip your toe, there are short courses and one-day workshops that’ll give you a solid insight into the craft.

 Details: 181 Mansfield Road, NW3 2HP | From 7 hour workshops, £85

-Contrary to what their name would suggest, this club do a lot more than just paint jam.
+Contrary to what their name would suggest, this club do a lot more than just paint spreadable condiments.
 In fact, they run monthly paint-flinging knees-ups in secret locations with pop up bars, soul and disco DJs and plenty of blank canvases.
-They provide all the materials for you – so you won’t be in a jam there.

 Drink, Shop & Do

-Dip your toes into the world of crafting with quirky workshops on everything from macrame plant hangers to knitting your own nipple tassels.
+Dip your toes into the world of crafting with quirky, laid-back workshops on everything from macrame plant hangers to knitting your own nipple tassels.
 READ MORE

 Details: 9 Caledonian Road, N1 9DX | From £5